stadlar/IST-FUT-FMTH/docs/ÍST WA 316_2022 IOBWS 3.0 Technical Guidelines.md

 ### Documents endpoints

-For endpoints related to documents, two possible scopes are possible for read or write.
+For endpoints related to documents, two scopes are possible for read or write.

 |              Documents EndPoint                                                                     | Scope                                         |
 |-----------------------------------------------------------------------------------------------------|---------------------                          |